This bulletin was updated January 29, 2026, to reflect the announcement of an electricity transmission line expansion for Toronto.

 The Independent Electricity System Operator (IESO) has announced its latest design decisions for a formal competitive procurement for new electricity transmission build in Ontario, also known as its “Transmitter Selection Framework” (TSF).
 The TSF follows from a July 10, 2023 letter of direction from the (then) Ontario Ministry of Energy.

-Successful proponents of an RFQ will be included in a registry of qualified electricity transmitters eligible to bid on subsequent RFPs for new identified transmission projects.
-Eligible proposals must meet the following minimum criteria:
+Successful proponents of an RFQ are included in a registry of qualified electricity transmitters eligible to bid on subsequent RFPs for new identified transmission projects.
+The registry is currently open for the Toronto Third Line.
+Eligible proposals for identified projects must meet the following minimum criteria:

 - Benefit all electricity ratepayers